 At the Outside Inn we want to keep you up to date on how the COVID-19 is impacting our community.

-The Outside Inn is re-opening for leisure travel on Friday, June 12th.
+The Outside Inn is open.
 Here are a few of the things that we at the Outside Inn have always provided to our guests to ensure their wellbeing and a happy stay:

 - We always clean all surfaces in a room after each guest checks out.